a5rojas/a5rojas.github.io/_pages/about.md

 I am a first-year Data Science Ph.D. student at the University of California, San Diego working under Professors [Rose Yu](https://roseyu.com/) and [Yian Ma](https://sites.google.com/view/yianma/home).
 Before starting my Ph.D., I graduated from Harvard University with an A.B. in Statistics & Mathematics and an S.M. in Applied Mathematics from Harvard University and wrote my thesis under Professor [David Alvarez-Melis](https://dmelis.github.io/).
 I also spent a year in the quantitative trading industry.

 My research interests center on improving generative models to meet real-world constraints.
-Specifically, I am interested in combining scientific insights with generative processes to synergize with the geometry of data.
+Specifically, I am interested how scientific and mathemnatical insights on the statistics and geometry of data can synergize with generative processes.
 I also research methods to improve the inference speed of Diffusion and Flow Matching Models.

 You can reach me at a5rojas[at]ucsd[dot]edu.